FlyLuaIo/flyluaioscripts/LUA_API_DEVELOPER_GUIDE.md

 ## 1. Overview

-QMDev is a hardware control framework for flight simulators.
+Qmdev is a hardware control framework for flight simulators.
 It uses Lua scripts to bridge USB HID hardware devices with:

 - **X-Plane 11 / 12**